samru-0610/FreeFlowForms_V/README.md

 2. train_UNet.py
 3. gradient_plotting.ipynb

-### I ran the UNet experiment over multiple ipynb files and google colab sessions, hence there are no logged plots here.
+Note: I ran the UNet experiment over multiple ipynb files and google colab sessions, hence there are no logged plots here.
 But all the plots I used in my presentation are reproducible.